MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 07-08/Note 1 - Scope.md

 Since `my_list` is defined within the function `foo()`, it can only be accessed within that function.
 We can say that the **scope** of `my_list` is the function `foo()`.

-N.B.: `foo()` is the generic name for a function that doesn't accomplish anything meaningful.
+N.B.: `foo()` is a common name for a function that doesn't accomplish anything meaningful.